-Today we will fly to one of the most famous and popular places in Australia: Ayers Rock.
+Today we will fly to one of the most famous and popular places in Australia: Uluru.

 The distances here are enormous.
 You can fly for hours and hundreds of kilometers without seeing a single house or vehicle.
 It’s amazing that somebody would want to live out here, but they do.
 This is the Outback and live is harsh.
 We moved from dry and dead to green and saw all possible colors on our way over.
 Just look at the pictures.